PyFstat/PyFstat/joss-paper/paper.md

 a matched-filter detection statistic for CW signals described by a set of frequency evolution parameters and maximized over amplitude parameters.
-It has been one of the standard methods for LIGO-Virgo CW searches for two decades.
+This has been one of the standard methods for LIGO-Virgo CW searches for two decades.
 `PyFstat` is built on top of established routines in `LALSuite` [@lalsuite] but through its more modern `Python` interface